Are you considering releasing equity with a lifetime mortgage, but you’re unsure of how it may impact you and your loved ones?

 Will Equity Release Still Allow You to Leave an Inheritance?

-Your equity release and lifetime mortgage can affect your family’s inheritance, but don’t worry, there are still ways of leaving an inheritance, even if you go this route.
+Your equity release and lifetime mortgage can affect your family’s inheritance, but don’t worry, there are still ways of leaving an early inheritance, even if you go this route.
 Let’s have a look at the effects of a lifetime mortgage.

 Lifetime mortgages are some of the most popular forms of borrowing money.
 However, they do come with disadvantages as well.